(Where I frequently Appear)

 My name is Matt Babb, and my mission is simple: To help others live meaningfully using Integrative Psychology

-Over my childhood years of martial arts, skateboarding, self-taught musicianship, and exploring in the wild backyard mountains, I developed a deep interest in introspection and personal development that I can easily trace back to my first Kajukenbo classes and even further back to my first solo hikes at age 5 (Note: this is NOT a recommendation to let your children hike alone at age 5!!
-But if they're anything like me, you may not be able to stop them.
-Just sayin'.)
+Over my childhood years of martial arts (Kajukenbo), skateboarding, self-taught musicianship, and exploring in the wild backyard mountains, I developed a deep interest in introspection and personal development that I can easily trace back to my first (secret) solo hikes at age 5.

-As I continued to grow and experience new facets of what it means to be human in this modern swirl of a world, I discovered philosophy (both east and west), psychology, and an impressive catalogue of tools for transformation both modern and ancient.
+As I continued to grow and experience new facets of what it means to be human in this modern world, I discovered philosophy (both east and west), psychology, and an impressive catalogue of tools for transformation, both modern and ancient.

-From there, I slogged my way through more than my fair share of existential crises and psychedelic crack-ups, and consequently found myself naturally playing the counseling/therapeutic role for my peers at a quite a young age.
+From there, I slogged my way through more than my fair share of existential crises and psychedelic crack-ups, and consequently found myself naturally playing the counseling/therapeutic role for my peers (and for myself) at a quite a young age.

-Once I found this role as a teen, I have never not known that I would play it as an adult.
+Once I found this role as a teen, I have always known that I would play it as an adult.
 It's simply who I am, and I decided long ago that the best thing to do was to just roll with that.

 MY WORK AND MY MISSION

-Underneath each interaction, I have always palpably felt that insight is right there for the claiming, and that there is accessible wisdom in people that is beyond comprehension.
-It's my absolute favorite thing in the world to see that burst of energy release behind someone's eyes, unfailingly expressing the change that has just erupted into their consciousness, bringing them to the next level of being that they were freshly ready for.
+Underneath each interaction, I have always palpably felt that insight is right there for the claiming.
+There is a reservoir of accessible wisdom in people that is just below the surface.
+It's my absolute favorite thing in the world to see that burst of energy release behind someone's eyes, expressing the change that has just erupted into their consciousness, bringing them to the next level of integration that they were finally ready for.